jku-win-dke/AISA-XMI-Mapper/README.md

 		</selection>
 	</configuration>

-1. The type of a model determines the plugin used for mapping.
-If no plugin is specified or a plugin with the provided name does not exist, the plugin for plain UML class diagrams is used.
-2. The location/name of a model's XMI file can be an absolute reference to an XMI file anywhere in the system.
-It is, however, recommended that the XMI file is in the input folder of the mapper's folder such that the reference is just "input/<fileName>.xmi".
-3. The selected classes are a subset of a model.
-By default, the configuration file contains all classes from AIXM and FIXM selected from the comprehensive example.
+### 2.2.
+How to write a configuration file

+In order to determine the UML classes to be selected, only consider UML classes from the namespace of the model.
+As an example, see the decisions for the [configuration](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/configurations/AIXM_DONLON.xml) of the [Donlon airport example](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/_example%20data/AIXM_DONLON.ttl) below.

+	Donlon airport									decisions for configuration file
+	<uuid:dd062d88-3e64-4a5d-bebd-89476db9ebea> a aixm:AirportHeliport; 	-->	<class>AirportHeliport</class>
+	s1:AHP_EADH a aixm:AirportHeliportTimeSlice;				-->	time slices are no UML classes s1:vtnull0 a gml:TimePeriod;						-->	no aixm namespace
+	s1:ltnull0 a gml:TimePeriod;						-->	no aixm namespace
+	s1:ID_110 a aixm:City;							-->	<class>City</class>
+	s1:A-a72cfd3a a aixm:AirportHeliportResponsibilityOrganisation;		-->	<class>AirportHeliportResponsibiltyOrganisation</class>
+	<uuid:74efb6ba-a52a-46c0-a16b-03860d356882> a aixm:OrganisationAuthority -->	<class>OrganisationAuthority</class>
+	s1:elpoint1EADH a aixm:ElevatedPoint;					-->	<class>ElevatedPoint</class>
+	s1:AHY_EADH_PERMIT a aixm:AirportHeliportAvailability;			-->	<class>AirportHeliportAvailability</class>
+	s1:AHU_EADH_PERMIT a aixm:AirportHeliportUsage;				-->	<class>AirportHeliportUsage</class>
+	s1:agtayyat a aixm:ConditionCombination;				-->	<class>ConditionCombination</class>
+	s1:F_yastadyt a aixm:FlightCharacteristic;				-->	<class>FlightCharacteristic</class>
+	s1:n002 a aixm:Note;							-->	<class>Note</class>
+	s1:ln002 a aixm:LinguisticNote;						-->	<class>LinguisticNote</class>
+	s1:n003 a aixm:Note;							-->	already part of the configuration file s1:ln003 a aixm:LinguisticNote;						--> 	already part of the configuration file
+	<uuid:1d713318-a022-4f0f-808a-8eea31b3e411> a event:Event;		-->	no aixm namespace
+	s2:IDE_ACT_22 a event:EventTimeSlice;					-->	no aixm namespace
+	s2:IDE_ACT_23 a gml:TimePeriod;						-->	no aixm namespace
+	s2:IDE_ACT_24 a gml:TimePeriod;						-->	no aixm namespace
+	s2:IDE_ACT_25 a event:NOTAM;						-->	no aixm namespace
+	s2:ID_ACT_11 a aixm:AirportHeliportTimeSlice;				-->	time slices are no UML classes s2:ID_ACT_12 a gml:TimePeriod;						-->	no aixm namespace
+	s2:ID_ACT_13 a aixm:AirportHeliportAvailability;			-->	already part of the configuration file s2:ID_ACT_14 a aixm:AirportHeliportUsage;				-->	already part of the configuration file s2:ID_ACT_15 a aixm:ConditionCombination;				-->	already part of the configuration file s2:ID_ACT_16 a aixm:ConditionCombination;				-->	already part of the configuration file s2:ID_ACT_17 a aixm:FlightCharacteristic;				-->	already part of the configuration file s2:ID_ACT_18 a aixm:ConditionCombination;				-->	already part of the configuration file s2:ID_ACT_19 a aixm:FlightCharacteristic;				-->	already part of the configuration file s2:ID_ACT_20 a aixm:ConditionCombination;				-->	already part of the configuration file s2:ID_ACT_21 a aixm:FlightCharacteristic;				-->	already part of the configuration file s2:ID_ACT_211 a event:AirportHeliportExtension;				-->	no aixm namespace

 Additional configuration files can be added without changing existing ones.
 However, the mapper can only consider one configuration file.
-Make sure that the reference to the to-be used configuration file is correctly set in the main module "mapper.xq" (variable $config).
+Make sure that the reference to the to-be used configuration file is correctly set in the [mapper.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/mapper.xq) (variable $config).

 ## 3. Mapper